OpenDSA/OpenDSA/RST/en/PL/SLang1InterpreterModifications.rst

-The following review problems are designed to help you prepare for the exercises that we will complete in class on Monday.
+The following review problems are designed to help you prepare for the exercises that you will complete in class on Monday.
 These exercises will consequently set the stage for your next assignment.
 In each one of these in-class exercises as well as in the upcoming assignments, you will have to extend the SLang interpreter.
 Recall that the